 If you received a notice that you are being sued by a Bankruptcy Trustee for an alleged fraudulent conveyance, preference or you received a notice stating that someone you know filed Bankruptcy, you have to act quickly to preserve any rights you may have.
 Bankruptcy for Creditors!
-If you receive a proof of claim, notice of an automatic stay or an adversary proceeding summons, call The Law Office of Neil E. Colmenares, P.C. to discuss all your options.
+If you receive a proof of claim, notice of an automatic stay or an adversary proceeding summons, call Attorney Neil E. Colmenares to discuss all your options.
 We focus on Defense of Fraudulent Transfers and Preference Actions, filing Proofs of Claim, motions to Lift the Automatic Stay, commencement and defense of Adversary Proceeding, Objecting to Plans.
 We service Queens, Nassau, Kings, Suffolk, Long Island and all of New York State.
 We refuse to represent banks or credit card companies!

 The following is a list of services we provide:

 - Defense of Adversary Proceedings